nehachimanpure06/employee-master-sample-gin-project/Readme.md

 # Employee Master Application

-### This is sample aaplication which demostrate how to use gin frameworks, its routing, and api configuration
+### This is sample application which demostrate how to use gin frameworks, its routing, and api configuration

 this application has following APIs
 - GET    /employees/                --> get details of all the employees